Sham Kwok Keung: Hong Kong U-23

 Sham played in the 2006 Asian Games for Hong Kong.
 He scored a goal in the 8th minute against Iran national under-23 football team, but Hong Kong eventually lost the match 1–2.

-Sham Kwok Keung was a member of the Hong Kong national under-23 football team for the 2008 Beijing Olympics Asian qualifiers.
+Sham was a member of the Hong Kong national under-23 football team for the 2008 Beijing Olympics Asian qualifiers.
 He scored a goal with a bicycle kick and provided an assist to Chan Siu Ki to score and win the game 3–0 in the qualifying match away to Bangladesh.
 Hong Kong lost the home leg 0–1 but still proceeded to the next round.

 Hong Kong

-In a 2007 AFC Asian Cup qualifying game, Sham Kwok Keung appeared as a substitute for Hong Kong against Uzbekistan and scored two goals at the 66th and 87th minute, to help Hong Kong gain a point from the game, thus keeping Hong Kong's hopes alive for qualification.
-Sham Kwok Keung received great praise from coach Lai Sun Cheung after the match for his contribution.
-On 2 October 2011, Sham Kwok Keung scored two goals for Hong Kong in the 2011 Long Teng Cup against Macau to help Hong Kong win the match by 5–1.
+In a 2007 AFC Asian Cup qualifying game, Sham appeared as a substitute for Hong Kong against Uzbekistan and scored two goals in the 66th and 87th minute, to help Hong Kong gain a point from the game, thus keeping Hong Kong's hopes alive for qualification.
+Sham received great praise from coach Lai Sun Cheung after the match for his contribution.
+On 2 October 2011, Sham scored two goals for Hong Kong in the 2011 Long Teng Cup against Macau to help Hong Kong win the match by 5–1.
 He was then sent off after two bookable offences in the last match against Chinese Taipei, but Hong Kong still won 6–0.

 Guangdong-Hong Kong Cup

 In the 2011 Guangdong–Hong Kong Cup, Guangdong won its home leg 3–1.
-Sham Kwok Keung scored the equalising goal in the return leg and Hong Kong drew the match 1–1, but Hong Kong lost the tie 4–2.
+Sham scored the equalising goal in the return leg and Hong Kong drew the match 1–1, but Hong Kong lost the tie 4–2.